 I Have Leapt for Love

-I have leapt for love only to fall flat on my face on the banks, in a river, in the mud
+I have leapt for love only to fall flat on my face on the banks, in a river,

 I have leapt for love and then run from it, back towards my single familiar path, alone, yet back on track